 Appliance safety and maintenance

 When purchasing new appliances, you're faced with a number of difficult decisions.
-Some of these decisions involve which brand is best, how much energy will the appliance use, and will purchasing a higher priced model that provides better efficiency save money in the long run.
+Some of these decisions involve which brand is best, how much energy the appliance will use, and whether or not purchasing a higher priced model will provide better efficiency and save money in the long run.
 Once you have made the clean choice of natural gas appliances, learn how to increase their longevity and performance through appliance safety.
 Before you purchase your next natural gas product, learn to read EnergyGuide labels.

 - When purchasing a new appliance, look for those that are designed to meet safety standards.
 Check the label for certification.
 This is your assurance that the equipment is designed to meet national safety standards.

-- Have qualified professionals install appliances to make sure they’re properly connected.
-Never attempt this yourself!
+- Have qualified professionals install appliances to make sure they are properly connected.

 - Follow the manufacturer's instructions for operation and care of your equipment.